missionpinball/mpf-docs/tutorial/19_shots.rst

 Next steps to write

-* Change scoring to base the event on the profile & state
 * Add a second mode and redefine the profile for that mode
 * Show that scoring will score both
 * Disable the shots in the lower mode